 Here’s how you can mount your TV when the studs on your wall are too far apart or need extra timber for support, especially when mounting big TVs on an extendable mount.

-- Mark rectangular plasterboard to be cut from your wall
+- Mark the rectangular plasterboard to be cut from your wall

 - Start by marking vertical points located at the center of both studs.
-That ensures you have the timber to reinstall the plasterboard.
+This ensures you have the timber to reinstall the plasterboard.
 That means you won’t need to buy a new sheet for this project.

 - Measure the height of the TV you want to mount

 - Measure your wall bracket’s height and the total distance between the bottom and top fixing points on the mount.

 - Get enough room to add horizontal fixing covering both fixing rows and slip up behind your cutout, also acting as a line for fixing the plasterboard.
 Wide 8/2 or 6/2 timbers are recommended to have enough fixing surfaces.

 - When done, mark the bottom and top cut outlines

 - Cut the lining with a knife or a handsaw.
 You can use this lining later by attaching it back to the studs using screws.
 That’s why it’s important to achieve a nice cut without breaking corners.
 Even if you do a wobbly cut, the cutout piece should fit back like a puzzle, though the join will be masked using plaster and paint.

 - Add a sustainable framing length at the bottom and the top side of your lining join as the horizontal fixing needed by your TV bracket, ideally using the same timber bit.
 That means there will be two flat blocks and not four.

 - Use large coach or TEK screws on the studs at both ends to support your TV’s weight.

 5. What If Your Wall Doesn’t Have Studs?
 Mounting Your TV with No Studs and Without Reframing

-When the only available wall doesn’t have studs, and you want to avoid opening the wall, don’t lose hope as you can still mount your TV, but with several caveats.
+When the only available wall doesn’t have studs, and you want to avoid opening the wall, don’t lose hope.
+You can still mount your TV, but with several caveats.